Overview

 F-strings

-F-strings are decomposed into a sequence of tokens rather than being represented by a single String token.
-The parser consumes the sequence directly:
+F-strings decompose into a token sequence rather than a single String token.
+The parser consumes it directly:

 f'a {x} b {y + 1}!'